Prince Harry Calls For End To Social Media’s ‘Crisis Of Hate’ As He & Meghan Markle Aim To Bring ‘More Compassion’

 So, what conclusions did they draw from this research study?
 That society requires to “remodel the architecture of our online community in a way defined more by compassion than hate; by truth instead of misinformation; by equity and inclusiveness instead of injustice and fearmongering; by free, rather than weaponised, speech.”

-Clearly Harry is prepared to see this occur, however he included genuine modification will …
+Clearly Harry is all set to see this occur, however he included genuine modification will …